Intrigue surrounding Broncos-Raiders opener centers on Brown

 That adds a bit of intrigue about the unknown when the two longtime AFC West rivals square off in the season opener Monday night at the Coliseum, with both teams not knowing quite what to expect.

-“We all know how Derek Carr is when you can protect him, he can go through the reads and he feels comfortable back there,” Denver edge rusher Von Miller said.
+“We all know how Derek Carr is when you can protect him, he can go through the reads and he feels comfortable back there,” Miller said.
 “He’s one of the best quarterbacks in the league if he can do that.”

-The changes have been even more dramatic in Denver, where new coach Vic Fangio brought in a different defensive system and the offense has been dramatically changed under coordinator Rich Scangarello and new quarterback Joe Flacco.
+The changes have been even more dramatic in Denver where new coach Vic Fangio has brought in a new defensive system and the offense has been dramatically changed under coordinator Rich Scangarello and new quarterback Joe Flacco.

-But Carr knows he’ll still have to deal with players like Miller, fellow edge rusher Bradley Chubb, and cornerback Chris Harris Jr. as the Raiders seek to get off to a good start.
+But Carr knows he’ll still have to deal with players like Miller, fellow edge rusher Bradley Chubb and cornerback Chris Harris Jr. as the Raiders seek to get off to a good start to the season.

 “It’s kind of exciting,” Carr said.
 “Both teams know that both schemes are going to be very different.
 You can only prepare so much, but at the end of the day they still have those players over there.”